-Kos Marina makes a great starting point for exploring the rest of the island on your chartered yacht.
-Stop in in the seaside resort of Kardamena and Kamares to the south, the latter providing particularly good shelter and a lively nightlife scene for evening entertainment.
+Kos Marina makes a great starting point for your sailing holiday and exploring the rest of the island from your sailing yacht.
+Stop in the seaside resort of Kardamena and Kamares to the south, the latter providing particularly good shelter and a lively nightlife scene for evening entertainment.
 Fantastic cliffs and secluded bathing bays await you in the southwest, with Kefalos - also a convenient port for mooring.
 Alternatively it is worth anchoring in hidden bays like Agios Theologos or the Isolotto Prasso.

 One of the most popular small islands is Pserimos, just north of Kos, with its stunning colourful architecture and relaxed atmosphere.
 In the north are Marmari and Mastichari also make beautiful excursion destinations.

 Another popular sailing route from Kos is to the island of Rhodes, the most visited of the Dodecanese Islands.
 Like Kos, Rhodes offers a wealth of cultural heritage sites and a lively seafront villages.
 Tilos, Yiali, Niseros and the larger Kalymnos make great stopping points as you make your way south.